-I was inspired to create a mixed media layout in vintage grunge style.
+I was inspired to create a mixed media layout to a natural garden theme.

 some close up’s

 The background was created with some diluted acrylic paints and some Lavinia stamps.

 here I used the ‘Juliette Balcony’ – a chipboard from Dusty Attic